 The project’s record commands caution.
 Construction began in 2018-19, was suspended in 2020 for lack of financing, and only resumed in 2023.

-In May 2023 officials expected completion by the end of 2025, and in August 2024 chief executive Wu Bennong promised trials before the end of that year and 800,000 tonnes of output in 2026 — none of which materialised.
+In May 2023 officials expected completion by the end of 2025.
+In August 2024 chief executive Wu Bennong promised trials before the end of that year and 800,000 tonnes of output in 2026, none of which materialised.
 The minister’s latest comments mark another milestone rather than a breakthrough, as Ecofin Agency notes.

 Dangote’s US$3 billion counterplay

 The project drawing the most attention belongs to Aliko Dangote.
-On 18 June, Congo’s Council of Ministers approved a mining permit for his group’s Mengo deposit in Kouilou, estimated to hold about 325 million tonnes of proven reserves.
+On 18 June, Congo’s Council of Ministers approved a mining permit for his group’s Mengo deposit in Kouilou.
+It is estimated to hold about 325 million tonnes of proven reserves.

-Production is planned in three phases running from 1 million to 3 million tonnes a year, alongside an NPK fertiliser plant, in an investment estimated at US$3 billion.
-Feasibility studies and environmental assessments are still pending — and the group is simultaneously building ports, power and fertiliser capacity in Tanzania.
+Production is planned in three phases running from 1 million to 3 million tonnes a year, alongside an NPK fertiliser plant.
+The investment is estimated at US$3 billion.
+Feasibility studies and environmental assessments are still pending, and the group is also building ports, power and fertiliser capacity in Tanzania.

 Kola, PowerChina and a company for sale

-The third major player, London- and Sydney-listed Kore Potash, holds 97.46 percent of the Kola and Dougou Extension projects in the Sintoukola Basin.
+The third major player is London- and Sydney-listed Kore Potash.
+It holds 97.46 percent of the Kola and Dougou Extension projects in the Sintoukola Basin.
 Kola is designed for 2.2 million tonnes a year over a 23-year mine life, with initial capital costs of about US$2.07 billion and an EPC contract signed with PowerChina.

 The company reached a non-binding agreement with Swiss fund OWI-RAMS in June 2025 to raise roughly US$2.2 billion.
 But construction has not begun, and Kore said on 30 June that two bidders remain in a formal sale process for the whole company.